nmsa/tma-framework-k/development/README.md

 The instructions were tested in `ubuntu`, but should work in other `debian`-based distributions, assuming that you are able to install the key dependencies.

 The first step is to install the required components: `docker`, and `kubernetes`.
-To install docker, you should execute the following command:
+To install docker, you should execute the following commands:
 ```sh
 sudo su -
 apt-get install docker.io